ahashimoto/django-nginx-compose/README.md

-# docker-compose example for nginx + django
+# docker-compose example for nginx